Zaynab bint Ali

 Zaynab bint Ali (زَيْنَب بِنْت عَلِيّ, c.
-626682), was the eldest daughter of Fatima and Ali ibn Abi Talib.
-The former was a daughter of the Islamic prophet Muhammad, and the latter was his cousin.
-Ali is also recognized as the fourth Rashidun caliph and the first Shia imam.
-Zaynab is best known for her role in the aftermath of the Battle of Karbala (680 CE), in which her brother Husayn and most of her male relatives were massacred by the forces of the Umayyad caliph Yazid ibn Mua'awiya.
-Women and children in Husayn's camp were taken captive after the battle and marched to Kufa and then the Umayyad capital Damascus, where Zaynab gave impassioned speeches, condemning Yazid and spreading the news of Karbala.
-She was later freed and died shortly afterward in 682, but her burial site is uncertain.
-The two shrines associated with Zaynab in Damascus and Cairo are destinations for Muslim pilgrimage.
+626682), commonly known as Zaynab al-Kubra, was a grand-daughter of the Islamic prophet Muhammad, and the eldest daughter of Ali and Fatima.
+She is best known for her role in the aftermath of the Battle of Karbala, in which her brother Husayn and most of her male relatives were massacred by the forces of the Umayyad caliph Yazid.
+Following the battle, Zaynab was among the survivors of Husayn's family who were taken captive by the Umayyad forces.

+She played a prominent role in protecting the surviving members of the family and delivering speeches in Kufa and Damascus, condemning the brutal treatment of Husayn and his family.
+She is venerated particularly in Shia Islam, and the Sayyida Zaynab Mosque in Damascus is attributed as her burial site.

+Her conduct after Karbala has made her an important symbol of courage, steadfastness, and resistance in Shia devotional literature and mourning traditions.
 She is considered to be a symbol of sacrifice, strength, and piety in Islam, and a role model for Muslim women, typifying courage, leadership, and defiance against oppression.